MET-OM/metocean-api/docs/index.rst

 Several options for **product** are available.
 Please check the data catalog for the time coverage:

-:warning: Parallel downloading should be avoided for NORA3 data.
+:warning: Parallel downloading is not allowed for NORA3 data.
+It's a breach of the terms of service for thredds.met.no and may result in the blocking of your computer.

 * For wind NORA3 hourly data in 10, 20, 50, 100, 250, 500, 750m (Nordic Area) developed by MET Norway: